jenkinsci/oic-auth-plugin/docs/configuration/GOOGLE.md

 for automating endpoint configuration.
 It also supports PKCE verification for additional security.

+Except for thos parameters and the choice of user information, default parameters value are suitable.

 ### User information

 The following user information is used by the plugin: